Financial planning tools and services to put you on the path to the future you want

-Here are the 9 of the worst financial and retirement planning mistakes and easy steps you can take to overcome them today.
-Like right now even!
+Here are 18 of the worst financial and retirement planning misconceptions and easy steps you can take to overcome them today.

-When you ask someone if they have a retirement plan, the most common answer is – “Yes!
+When you ask someone if they have a retirement or financial plan, the most common answer is – “Yes!
 I am saving into a 401(k).”

 No doubt, this is fantastic.
 You absolutely need to save.
-Saving money is a foundational element of a retirement plan, but it is far from everything you need to consider and it is not necessarily the key to your long-term wealth and security.
+Saving money is a foundational element of any financial or retirement plan, but it is far from everything you need to consider and it is not necessarily the key to your long-term wealth and security.

-A retirement plan is actually a written document showing all aspects of your current and future income, expenses, debts, and assets.
+A financial plan is actually a written document showing all aspects of your current and future income, expenses, debts, and assets.

 A retirement plan is a detailed roadmap to your financial security now and forever.